overture-stack/docs/website/workshop/06-Loading-Data.md

 source ~/.zshrc   # or source ~/.bashrc
 ```

 You can then run `conductor upload ...` from any directory.
-The script resolves the `data/` folder relative to its own location in the repo, so paths like `./data/datatable1.csv` still refer to the repo's `data/` directory — run the command from the repo root or use an absolute path to a file outside it.
+The script resolves the `data/` folder relative to its own location in the repo, so paths like `./data/datatable1.csv` still refer to the repo's `data/` directory, run the command from the repo root or use an absolute path to a file outside it.

 </details>